-About MeI am currently a third-year PhD student in the Theory and Economics group of the EECS department at Northwestern, where I am advised by Ronen Gradwohl.
-My research interests lie in the intersection of computer science and economics, specifically algorithmic game theory and mechanism design.
+About MeI recently finished my third-year as a PhD student in the Theory and Economics group of the EECS department at Northwestern, where I was advised by Ronen Gradwohl.
+I have been fortunate to spend time as a visiting PhD student at Caltech with Katrina Ligett, and at UPenn with Aaron Roth and Michael Kearns.
+My research interests lie in the intersection of computer science and economics, specifically algorithmic game theory and privacy.

 I received my undergraduate degrees in mathematics and economics from USC.
 While there, I also worked with David Kempe on social networks.